chemicalweaponsresearch/website/website/content/thermal_fogger/deployments/_index.md

 The following week, the police were joined by California National Guard troops to attack strikers, and continued to use the pepper fogger.

-{{< figure src="berkeley_1969_02_28_1.jpg" alt="Guardsmen with bayonetted rifles and sheriff's deputies with tear and and pepper fogger walking through UC campus" caption="National guardsmen and police use a pepper fogger and other weapons on striking students, Berkeley CA 2/28/1969; AP Wirephoto" width="500px">}}
+{{< figure src="berkeley_1969_02_28_1.jpg" alt="Guardsmen with bayonetted rifles and sheriff's deputies with tear and and pepper fogger walking through UC campus: B/W newspaper clipping:  Eight people in masks, shields, and tied boots walking from left to right, the one in front wearing a spray fogger strapped on back and holding the hose and nozzle in front.
+A cloud of fog is spraying from the nozzle.
+The second person is carrying a bayoneted rifle upright.
+The others are only partially visible as they are passing behind a tree.
+On the right ahead of the others an additional helmeted person can be seen turning towards the left.
+Two slim trees are in the foreground." caption="National guardsmen and police use a pepper fogger and other weapons on striking students, Berkeley CA 2/28/1969; AP Wirephoto" width="500px">}}

-{{< figure src="berkeley_1969_02_28_2.jpg" alt="View from behind of the police using a pepper fogger on striking students" caption="View from behind of the police using a pepper fogger on striking students, Berkeley CA 2/28/1969; AP Wirephoto" width="500px">}}
+{{< figure src="berkeley_1969_02_28_2.jpg" alt="Four people walking away from camera, wearing helmets and holsters.
+Lead person has a fogger on their back and is holding the hose on the right spraying a fog ahead of them.
+Person on the right is carrying a bayoneted rifle raised above the left shoulder.
+The four are walking into the fog they’ve produced.
+There are some small trees to the right." caption="View from behind of the police using a pepper fogger on striking students, Berkeley CA 2/28/1969; AP Wirephoto" width="500px">}}

 This deployment was covered in the Miami News (Miami, Florida) and the Press and Sun-Bulletin (Binghamton, New York) on March 1st 1969.